 MUSI 491 (2-2-0) Vocal Literature: A survey of vocal music from the Renaissance to the 20th century, including listening, singing, and analyzing music.
-Prerequisite: MUSI 381 representing various styles and periods.
-Prerequisite: MUSI 351 And MUSI 352 And MUSI 381 And MUSI 400-level of applied courses (instrumental, keyboard, or voice)

-MUSI 499 (1-0-1) Senior Recital: A performance program of at least fifty minutes, consisting of works
+MUSI 499 (1-0-1) Senior Recital: A performance program of at least fifty minutes, consisting of works representing various styles and periods.